ronakstudios/sodamachine/README.md

 # Soda Machine
 This is a project I worked on for Honors Intro to Engineering.
 All parts of this project were created soley by myself.
-Some of the code for the project is not shown since I do not want to relase certian parts of it and some of it contains private keys, but the final presentation is included.
+Some of the code (such as executable JAR files and .java files) for the project is not shown since I do not want to relase it publicly as it contains private keys and I do not want other people copying my work, but the final presentation is included.
 This project was made using Arduino, Raspberry PI (Debian), Android, Tizen OS, Firebase, and Clarifai in a variety of languages.
 To understand what the project was about and what